roe-dl/weewx-sqlupload/README.md

 * `unit_system`: unit system to use for upload.
 Possible values are `US`, `METRIC`, or `METRICWX`.
 * `host`: name of the database server
+* `port`: port number of the database server, optional, default 3306
 * `username`: user name for the database server
 * `password`: password for the database server
 * `database_name`: name of the database on the server